 Required 2-week courses in statistics, epidemiology, and electives related to clinical or bench research to receive a certificate in clinical research

-Present at regional and national scientific meetings and generate at least one peer-revied publication of the scholarly project by the end of fellowship
+Present at regional and national scientific meetings and generate at least one peer-revied publication of the scholarly project by the end of the fellowship

 Evaluate medical and developmental progress of infants discharged from the intensive care nursery